Sumba: Ancient civilization ruins

 One of the monolith structures in West Sumba.

 The ruins of the historical civilization of the Sumba people dates back to the BC era; megalithic burials were found on the central regions of the island (Central Sumba) which go back to thousands of years ago.
 These stone-based burial traditions are still kept alive by the Sumba people and have become a 'living ancient tradition' that still can be observed by scholars in modern days.
 The megalithic remains found on Sumba Island include dolmen tombs, upright stones, megalithic statues, stone enclosures, and levelled terraces.
 The Sumba megalithic tradition itself was characterized by the old megaliths built and carved with high quality standards.
 Some ancient tools are also found on the island.
 Notable findings are quadrangular adzes unearthed in the Anakalang area (a cultural region of Anakalang Sumba, a subethnic group of Sumba people).

-One significant archaeological discovery was that of the urn burial site in Melolo in the 1920s, dated around 2,870 BCE.
+One significant archaeological discovery was that of the urn burial site in Melolo in the 1920s, dated around 2,870 BC.